PCMBarber/SpringBoot-Jenkins/README.md

 Open ports 22, 8080 on both with a firewall rule

-Create a mySql database, allow connections **only** from the private ip addresses of your 2 instances
+Create a MySql8 database, allow connections **only** from the private ip addresses of your 2 instances

 --------------------------------------------------------------------------------